dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 There shall be no duplicate rows in the _Document_ table, based upon document name.

-Document name shall not be empty.
+_Name_ shall not be nil.
+It can however encode an empty name string.

 The values for which field _Language_ has a defined meaning are listed in the following tables along with the corresponding interpretation: